LPCIC/elpi/ELPI.md

    X and bi is the frozen term for ai.
 We now have SF.
 5. Each sequent in SF is matched against the corresponding pattern in R.
    If matching fails, the rule is aborted and the next one is considered.
-6. Depending on the alignment directive all terms are either put in the same name context (if the alignment is present), or spread in different name contexts.
+6. All terms are spread in different name contexts, and now live in the disjoint union of all name contexts.
 7. The guard is run.
 If it fails the rule is aborted and the next one is considered.
 It if succeeds all subsequent rules are aborted (*committed choice*).
 8. The new goal is resumed immediately (before any other active goal).
-   If no alignment is given, then name context has to be specified and the goal is checked to live in such context, otherwise elpi gives an error.
+   If the name context for the new goal is given, then the new goal is checked to live in such context before resuming.
+If the name context is not specified the resumed goals lives in the disjoint union of all name contexts.

 The application of CHR rules follows the [refined operation semantics](https://en.wikipedia.org/wiki/Constraint_Handling_Rules).